+b.
 Long Term Storage Credits

-In its discussion of Applicants' requested CAGRD fee recovery, Staff raised an issue and made recommendations on an issue related to the CAGRD.
-213 Staff states that one way for a utility to reduce the amount of groundwater it pumps is to participate in the Arizona Department of Water Resource's ("ADWR") water recharge program and accumulate long term water storage credits for later use.214 This program was established by the Arizona Legislature to encourage the use of renewable water supplies, and it provides a vehicle by which surplus supplies of water can be stored underground and recovered at a later date.
-215 Persons who desire to store water through the Recharge Program must receive appropriate permits from ADWR.216 The type of permit received depends on the type of the storage facility, i.e. storage of water or in-lieu water.
-Under the program, as water is stored and not withdrawn, long term water storage credits can be earned by the permit holder storing the water.
-218 These credits can be used to establish an Assured Water Supply for a CAWS or DAWS necessary to acquire a property report from the Arizona Department of Real Estate.219 These
+In its discussion of Applicants' requested CAGRD fee recovery, Staff raised an issue and 2 made recommendations on an issue related to the CAGRD.212 Staff states that one way for a utility to 3 reduce the amount of groundwater it pumps is to participate in the Arizona Department of Water · 4 Resource's ("ADWR") water recharge program and accumulate long term water storage credits for 5 later use.213 This program was established by the Arizona Legislature to encourage the use of 7 renewable water supplies, and it provides a vehicle by which surplus supplies of water can be stored underground and recovered at a later date.
+214 Persons who desire to store water through the Recharge 8 Program must receive appropriate permits from ADWR.215 The type of permit received depends on 9 the type of the storage facility, i.e. storage of water or in-lieu water.
+216 Under the program, as water 10 is stored and not withdrawn, long term water storage credits can be earned by the permit holder 11 storing the water.
+217 These credits can be used to establish an Assured Water Supply for a CAWS or 12 DAWS necessary to acquire a property report from the Arizona Department of Real Estate.218 These 13 credits may also be bought and sold like any other commodity.
+The owner of the long term storage 14 credit may never take delivery of the water and the water storage credit may be purchased and sold 15 16 any number of times.219